 a) Run the Disk Management on your computer.
 Once you type "disk management" in the search box and click "Create and format hard disk partitions", you can get it opened.

 b) Once you run the partition manager, you will see a list of all the drives on your computer.
 You must pick the drive for the SD card.
 Be extra careful that you do not make a mistake in choosing a drive, especially if you do not want to damage your computer or permanently delete important files.

 c) Usually, the last drive on the list is the drive for the SD card.
 Right-click it and select "Shrink Volume" from the context menu.

 In this step, you should make changes to the size of the first partition.
 You can shrink the SD card with the size of the partitions set by default or set by yourself.

 On the pop-up "New Simple Volume Wizard", uncheck the option of "Perform a quick format" and check "Format this volume with the following settings".
 From the File System dropdown, select "NTFS".
-Once the formatting is over, you can see the second disk of SD card in File Explore.
+Once the formatting is over, you can see the second disk of the SD card in File Explorer.

 Finally, you can then remove the SD card from your computer and plug it back into the Android device.
 You are good to go then!

 There might be some data that gets lost after you partition SD card.
 Do not panic just yet!
 There should still be a way to get these lost data back.
 Using SD card data recovery programs, you still have a chance of recovering important files.
 The most recommended program to use for recovering lost data after partitioning SD card is Recoverit Data Recovery.
 Here are the steps on how to use this particular program: